dnosproject/dnosproject.github.io/_docs/examples/toposervice.md

 permalink: /docs/toposervice/
 ---

-## Usage Of the Topology Service In A Java Application
+## Usage of the Topology Service in a Java application

 DNOS provides a gRPC based topology service that can be used in management applications to retrieve topology information.
 In this tutorial we will show you how can use that to print topology graph.